 Assessing the baby's capabilities

-In an effort to reveal everything the infant has to say, the Scale was built to 28 behavioral and 18 reflex items.
+In an effort to reveal the full richness of the newborn's behavioral repertoire, the Scale was built to 28 behavioral and 18 reflex items.
 The exam does not yield a single score but instead assesses the baby's capabilities across different developmental areas and describes how the baby integrates these areas as she deals with her new environment.

 When infants are born they face four developmental tasks vital to their growth.
 The Scale examines how well the infant manages these interrelated tasks and sees if the baby may need extra caregiving support in some areas.